peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 be tangent to the line between the first and second control points and to the line between the next-to-last and last control points.
-* [clampedKnots](#H3DU.BSplineCurve.clampedKnots)<br>Generates a knot vector with uniform knots, to be passed to the BSplineCurve or BSplineCurve constructor, except that with the knot vector the curve will start and end at the first and last control points and will be tangent to the line between the first and second control points and to the line between the next-to-last and last control points.
+* [clampedKnots](#H3DU.BSplineCurve.clampedKnots)<br>Generates a knot vector with uniform knots, to be passed to the BSplineCurve or BSplineSurface constructor, except that with the knot vector the curve will start and end at the first and last control points and will be tangent to the line between the first and second control points and to the line between the next-to-last and last control points.